Epic of Gilgamesh: Influence on Homer

 Numerous scholars have drawn attention to various themes, episodes, and verses, indicating that the Epic of Gilgamesh had a substantial influence on both of the epic poems ascribed to Homer.
-These influences are detailed by Martin Litchfield West in The East Face of Helicon: West Asiatic Elements in Greek Poetry and Myth.
 According to Tzvi Abusch of Brandeis University, the poem "combines the power and tragedy of the Iliad with the wanderings and marvels of the Odyssey.
 It is a work of adventure, but is no less a meditation on some fundamental issues of human existence."
-Martin West, in "The East face of Helicon," speculates that the memory of Gilgamesh would have reached the Greeks through a lost poem about Heracles.
+Martin Litchfield West, in his book The East Face of Helicon: West Asiatic Elements in Greek Poetry, speculates that the memory of Gilgamesh would have reached the Greeks through a lost poem about Heracles.

+Alexander legends

+In the Alexander Romance and many subsequent legends of Alexander the Great, Alexander is on a quest to find the Fountain of Life and become immortal.
+This was inspired by myths of Gilgamesh's quest for eternal youth in the face of his mortality; despite the influence, there are two main differences.
+The first is that Gilgamesh seeks the plant of youth whereas Alexander seeks the water of life.
+The second is that the motif of the snake shedding its skin in the Gilgamesh legend is replaced in the Alexander legend by a fish returning to life upon being washed in the fountain.
+The reasons for these differences was due to the Christianizing force involved in the adaptation of the Gilgamesh legends.

 In popular culture

 The Epic of Gilgamesh has inspired many works of literature, art, and music.
 It was only after World War I that the Gilgamesh epic reached a modern audience, and only after World War II that it was featured in a variety of genres.
+Hayao Miyazaki's 1997 anime film Princess Mononoke is partially based on the Cedar Forest episode of The Epic of Gilgamesh.